redhat-documentation/newdoc/README.md

 * To generate the file without the explanatory comments, add the `--no-comments` or `-C` option when creating documents.

+* To generate the file without the example, placeholder content, add the `--no-examples` or `-E` option when creating documents.

 * To create the file without the file-name prefix, add the `--no-prefixes` or `-P` option.

 * To specify the directory where `newdoc` saves the generated file, add the `--target-dir=<directory>` or `-T <directory>` option.